 This year, citizens will only receive ONE TAX BILL.
 Your water consumption bill now appearsdirectly on the municipal tax bill (property tax).

 Your municipal tax bill includes two levels of taxation.
 One amount represents taxes for local services and another amount is a quote-part related to the Agglomeration of Montréal services (such as police and fire department and public transportation).

 Tax bills were sent on February 14th.
 However, there seems to have been a delivery problem with Canada Post that is currently being investigated by them.
-If you would like a copy of your tax bill by e-mail, please write to Mrs Isabelle Paiement at email@example.com.
-The first instalment is due on March 21st, 2018.
+If you would like a copy of your tax bill by e-mail, please write to the taxation department at email@example.com.
+The first instalment is due on February 21st, 2019.

 The water use billing rates according to the user-pay principle.
 These rates aim to reward users who control their consumption of drinking water.

 Base rates : Residential : $ 20 | Non residential : $ 40

 1 to 100:

 101 to 200 :